Are you looking for a laser vein removal center to address your spider veins? If so, you should know that you’re not alone.

 - Cheaper: Sclerotherapy is far cheaper at around $700 per session, which is often all that is needed.
 The cost of a single session of laser vein removal is $300 to $600 on average.
 The potential need for several sessions raises the overall cost up to several thousand.

-- Permanent Solution: You must go to a vein specialist for Sclerotherapy.
+- Permanent Solution: You must go to a vein doctor for Sclerotherapy.
 Before the procedure, he or she also tests you for venous insufficiency.
-The vein specialist takes appropriate measures to ensure that your spider veins never return once treated.
+The vein doctor takes appropriate measures to ensure that your spider veins never return once treated.
 Contrastingly, your venous insufficiency can go undiagnosed with laser treatment.
 This is not only extremely dangerous but without addressing the underlying root of the problem, your spider veins may likely return.

 As previously mentioned, spider veins can be a sign and symptom of venous insufficiency.
 Simply treating the spider veins, without being evaluated for underlying venous insufficiency, does not prevent them from recurring.